dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 were initiated by the company to steer the virtual world in a certain direction or improve the bottom line of Linden Lab.
-One such example would be the introduction of a value-added tax for all European residents - a tax for purchasing virtual goods, mind you.
+One such example would be the introduction of a value-added tax for all European residents---a tax for purchasing virtual goods, mind you.
 Others, such as the global ban on gambling, were initiated because of pressure due to real-world government regulations.
 To quote the announcement of this new policy: "Second Life Residents must comply